Northampton: Civil parishes

 The Northampton urban area is covered by 13 civil parishes.
 The parish councils of these form a local tier of government below West Northamptonshire Council.
-The largest by far of these is the area covered by Northampton Town Council, which was created in 2020, ten more, covering several outer suburbs were pre-existing, and two (Kingsthorpe and Far Cotton and Delapre) were created concurrently with the town council, these are:
+The largest by far of these is the area covered by Northampton Town Council, which was created in 2020; ten more, covering several outer suburbs were pre-existing; and two (Kingsthorpe and Far Cotton and Delapre) were created concurrently with the town council.
+These are:

 Health services

-NHS Northampton guides primary care services (general practitioners, dentists, opticians and pharmacists) in the town, directly provides adult social care and services in the community such as health visiting and physiotherapy and also funds hospital care and other specialist treatments.
-Northampton General Hospital is an NHS trust hospital which founded in 1744 and moved to its present site in 1793, and has continued to provide healthcare to the local community for more than 200 years.
+NHS Northampton guides primary care services (general practitioners, dentists, opticians and pharmacists) in the town, directly provides adult social care and services in the community; these include health visiting and physiotherapy and also funds hospital care and other specialist treatments.
+Northampton General Hospital is an NHS trust hospital, which was founded in 1744 and moved to its present site in 1793; it has continued to provide healthcare to the local community for more than 200 years.
 The East Midlands Ambulance Service NHS Trust is responsible for the provision of statutory emergency medical services in Northampton.

 St Andrew's Hospital, the flagship mental health facility of the private company St Andrew's Healthcare, is also based in Northampton.
 Originally opened in 1838 to serve Northampton, St Andrew's became a charity and private healthcare provider when the Berrywood Asylum (later the Northampton County Lunatic Asylum, then St Crispin Hospital in 1948, and since 2010 Berrywood Hospital) opened in 1876.